 The Merger Guidelines state that in the presence of sufficient competitive pressure from imports, the possibility that business combinations will substantially restrain competition in a particular field of trade is usually small.
 If users can easily switch from a product of the company group to an imported product and the switchover becomes more likely if the company group raises the price of the product, the company group would be unlikely to raise the price on the grounds of a potential loss of sales due to the imported goods.
-The Merger Guidelines also point out that even if imports over a period of around two years.
+The Merger Guidelines also point out that even if importation is currently not being conducted, the JFTC may consider a potential increase in imports over a period of around two years.
 In the past, competitive pressure from imports and entry from overseas were rarely considered unless already present.
 The change in the JFTC's perspective to consider future competitive pressure from overseas is likely to result in more practical determination of competitive pressures in the market.

-In the case of a subsidiary of Mars, Inc.'s acquisition of P&G Japan's pet foods business (announced in 2015), the JFTC considered future competitive pressure from overseas in the pet foods market.
+In the case of subsidiary of Mars, Inc.'s acquisition of P&G Japan's pet foods business (announced in 2015), the JFTC considered future competitive pressure from overseas in the pet foods market.